jbaraga/BasicGames/README.md

 ## Project Evolution

-Originally each program was created as a CLI program.
-As more games were completed, a stand alone game launcher app was constructed to access all the games.
-Each game was launched in a separate Terminal window, tweaked to mimic a 1970's era computer.
-I subsequently discovered and added the [SwiftTerm](https://github.com/migueldeicaza/SwiftTerm.git) terminal emulator, which allowed for more customization and a self-contained game launcher app.
+Originally each program was created as a separate CLI program.
+As more games were completed, a unified Basic Games macOS app was added to select and launch each game from a list.

+Each game is launched in a separate terminal emulator window, tweaked to give the feel of a 1970's era computer.
+Originally the macOS Terminal app was utilized.
+In the current version the [SwiftTerm](https://github.com/migueldeicaza/SwiftTerm.git) terminal emulator is embedded in the app, which allows for more customization and a self-contained game launcher app.

-To simplify the design further, the individual game CLI products were consolidated into a single **play** CLI program.
-Individual games are run using the play command with the name of the game in the command line.
+To simplify the design further, the individual game CLI products have been consolidated into a single **play** CLI program, from which specific games are run using the play command with the name of the game as a command line argument.

 The project is written completely in Swift; the Basic Games launcher app utilizes SwiftUI wherever possible.

 ## Basic to Swift Translation

-The primary focus is to duplicate as closely as possible the original game play, logic and I/O. In a few instances, minor output errors are corrected and enhancements are added.
-Many of the programs contain convoluted logic and confusing execution flow; all attempts are made to understand the underlying logic and to deconstruct the flow of execution in a more coherent, clear, and modern design.
-Custom Swift data structures are used to modularize code and encapsulate data and methods.
+The primary focus is to refactor and simplify the code while maintaining as closely as possible the original game play and I/O. In a few instances, minor output errors are corrected and enhancements are added.
+Many of the programs contain convoluted logic and confusing execution flow; all attempts are made to refactor the original code into a more coherent, clear, and modern design.

-The Swift source code for each game is contained in a Swift class conforming to the BasicGame protocol.

 In many cases, inline comments in the Swift source code provide a reference to lines in the original Basic code.
-Remarks (REM statements) are preserved in most cases, as a tribute to the original code.
+Remarks (REM statements) in the original source code are preserved in most cases, as an homage to the original code.

 ### ConsoleIO